whole-systems-enterprises/badass-text-classifier/README.md

 ## Training

+Suppose you have the above prepared files contained in a subdirectory called "input", and that you want to write all output to a subdirectory called "output-<timestamp>".
+Furthermore, suppose you want to use a maximum sequence length of 1000, to try between one and three layers, and [10, 15, 30, 70, 128, and 200] cells per layer.
+Finally, suppose you want to use both the GloVe word embeddings index and a word embeddings index learned from the data, and to run the gradient descent over 100 epochs.
+The following command will deliver these results:

 ```
 python3 LSTM_train_validate_and_test.py --output-directory output --input-file-directory input --max-sequence-length 1000 --number-of-layers-to-try 1,2,3 --number-of-cells-to-try 10,15,30,70,128,200 --epochs 100 --embeddings-to-try learned,GloVe --GloVe-file /Users/emily/Desktop/data/NLP/GloVe/glove.6B.100d.txt
 ```

+The resulting models will appear in the "output-<timestamp>/checkpoints/weights" directory, and ROC plots resulting from running the models on the test set will appear in the "output-<timestamp>/checkpoints/images" directory.

 ## Running the utility to retrieve webpages in text form given a list of URLs